ArupSen/workout/workout.md

-**March 2017 workout**
+**April 2017 workout**
---Shoulder warm ups--
---Wrist warm ups--
---Plank holds--
+* Shoulder warm ups
+* Wrist warm ups
+* Plank holds
---Handstands - 4 x 1 minute--
+* Handstands - 4 x 1 minute
---Rings, top position hold--
+* Rings, top position hold 1 minute

-* Pull ups - 3 x 7
+* Pull ups - 3 x 10
-* Ring dips - 3 x 5
+* Ring dips - 3 x 10
-* Step ups - 3 x 8
+* Step ups - 3 x 15
-* L-sit - 10 seconds
+* L-sit - 20 seconds
-* Compression lift - 10 seconds
+* Compression lift - 20 seconds
-* Ring (RTO) push ups - 3 x 6
+* Ring (RTO) push ups - 3 x 10
-* Ring rows - 3 x 7
+* Ring rows - 3 x 10

 **Notes**
 * Rest 1 minute between sets (or more if necessary)
-* Work towards 8 reps for each set
+* Work towards 10 reps for each set
 * Avoid working to failure
+* Use drop sets to reach those extra reps

 **Greasing the Groove**
 During the latter part of March and for April the idea is to work on dips and l-sit every day, multiple times a day.
 2 dips and a 5 second l-sit on rings.